koszullab/E_coli_analysis/README.md

 The second argument is the prefixe for names of output files.

-### Directionality Index at 400 kb scale (macrodomains) and 100 kb scale (CIDs)
+### Directionality Index

-We computed and plotted the Directional Index tool as previously described.
+We computed at two different scales: at 400 kb scale (macrodomains) and 100 kb scale (CIDs).
+The computation was done on the correlation matrices (to attenutate fluctuations in the signals) as previously described.

 ### Correlation between transcription and 3C contacts
 To put in evidence the correlation bewteen transcription and 3C contacts at short range, we use the python code [correlation_transcription_3C.py](python_codes/correlation_transcription_3C.py)